The military wants AI to replace human decision-making in battle

 Though the program is in its infancy, it comes as other countries try to update a centuries-old system of medical triage, and as the U.S. military increasingly leans on technology to limit human error in war.
 But the solution raises red flags among some experts and ethicists who wonder if AI should be involved when lives are at stake.

 “AI is great at counting things,” Sally A. Applin, a research fellow and consultant who studies the intersection between people, algorithms and ethics, said in reference to the DARPA program.
-“But I think it could set a precedent by which the decision for someone’s life is put in the hands of a machine.”
+“But I think it could set a [bad] precedent by which the decision for someone’s life is put in the hands of a machine.”

 The U.S. says humans will always be in control of AI weapons.
 But the age of autonomous war is already here.